What Is An eBike?

 1. Motor

 The motor provides the power.
-Hub motor configurations (typically found in rear wheel) are more common in Florida compared to a mid-drive configuration (the difference between the two will be explained when you visit our shop).
-Electric bike motors come in a wide variety of power (typically between 350W and 750W) and torque ratings.
+Hub motor configurations (rear wheel) are the most popular option compared to a mid-drive configuration (the difference between the two will be explained when you visit our shop).
+Electric bike motors come in a wide variety of power and torque ratings.

 2. Battery

-We only sell bikes with approved Lithium-Ion (L-ion) batteries.
+We only sell bikes with approved (UL Listed, Certified) Lithium-Ion batteries.
 L-ion batteries are much lighter and more powerful than previous technologies, with sufficient capacity to meet a bike’s configuration requirements.

 3. Controller